Spectacular South of France in 3 Days

 Set inside Henry Clay Frick’s former 5th Avenue residence, The Frick Collection holds quintessential pieces I even studied in art school.
 It’s more of an intimate setting than a larger museum.
 It’s also a shorter visit time than most museums in New York City.

-A little note about me: My favorite piece in the Frick Collection is “St. Francis in Ecstasy” by Bellini.
+My favorite piece in the Frick Collection?
+The “St. Francis in Ecstasy” by Bellini.
 The colors mesmerize me.
-I can look at it forever!
+I can look at it forever.

 No matter what time of year, by now you should still have plenty of daylight to walk across 5th Avenue and relish Central Park with all of its beauty, iconic features and music.